-Agile kanban metrics are used for tracking the team’s progress and insights into how efficiently work is being completed.
+Agile kanban metrics get implemented to track the team’s progress and gain insights into how efficiently work gets completed.

-The metrics are collected during the course of a workflow to evaluate performance at various points in time, rather than evaluating productivity over an entire project cycle.
+The metrics are collected during a workflow to evaluate performance at various points in time, rather than assessing productivity over an entire project cycle.

-Agile kanban metrics are mostly used by managers, scrum masters, and teams.
-Managers may use metrics to track what’s going on with their team as well as assess the performance of individual members.
+Managers may use metrics to track what’s going on with their team and assess individual members’ performance.

-Scrum masters are responsible for tracking how much work a team is completing each day or week so that they can help facilitate better planning in the future while also holding individuals accountable for what they’re doing.
+Scrum masters are responsible for tracking how much work a team is completing each day or week.
+They can help facilitate better planning in the future while also holding individuals accountable for what they’re doing.

 Importance of Agile Kanban Metrics

-At each point in time, agile kanban metrics can be used as a benchmark against which future performance can be measured.
-This is especially useful if some changes have been implemented recently.
+You can employ agile kanban metrics at each point in time as a benchmark against which you can measure future performance.
+It is beneficial if some changes have gotten implemented recently.

 The most commonly used agile kanban metrics are the following:

-- Lead Time or Average Lead Time to complete a work unit.
+- Lead Time – Average Lead Time to complete a work unit.

-- Work in Progress (WIP) – the number of tasks or work items your team has on their plates at any given point in time.
+- Work in Progress (WIP) – the number of tasks or work items your team has on their plates at any given time.

 What Is Lead Time in Kanban?

-Lead time in kanban is the amount of time taken from the moment a request is made to the moment when the task or product is released.
+Lead time in kanban is the amount of time taken from when a request is made to when the task or product is released.

-Lead time in kanban is a very important metric in kanban because it determines what the team can work on next and what will be started when.
+Lead time in kanban is a critical metric because it determines what the team can work on next and what will get started when.

-To calculate the lead time in kanban, simply subtract the time when the order is received from the time the order is delivered.
+To calculate the lead time in kanban, subtract the time you receive an order from the time the order is delivered.

-For instance, if you received the order on July 5th, 2021, and delivered the order on July 12th, 2021 then lead time equals 12 minus 5, which is 7.
-Hence, the lead time is 7 days.
+For instance, if you received the order on July 5th, 2021, and delivered the order on July 12th, 2021, then lead time equals 12 minus 5, which is 7.
+Hence, the lead time is seven days.